Free Meals & Great Plates Delivered

 WHEN WILL GPD END?

-The initial state initiative ended on June 10th and was extended by the State of California through September 9.
+The initial state initiative ended on June 10th and has been extended by the State of California .
 Any extension of the program must be enacted by the Office of the Governor of California and then the County of Santa Clara.
+Additional information will be released soon.

 HOW CAN PARTICIPANTS REGISTER FOR GPD